 The COVID-19 outbreak has forced companies to reduce their workforce and leave numerous employees jobless.
 This is already creating significant litigation grounds between employers and employees, and this situation keeps worsening every day.

-To do so, we have created a dedicated page for employment matters (Employment Law Clinic) during the pandemic on our platform where client requests are automatically shuffled through the pool of lawyers registered on Belaws for this initiative.
+To do so, we have created a page for employment matters (Employment Law Clinic) during the pandemic on our platform.
+Where client requests are automatically shuffling through the pool of lawyers registered on Belaws for this initiative.
 Each lawyer is notified by email and can then log in to our platform to see the client requests and answer in writing or by setting up a conference call (at his discretion).

-The Employment Law Clinic has since been expanded to Singapore, Cambodia and California.
+The Employment Law Clinic expands to Singapore, Cambodia and California.

 What do you see as the future for online legal services in the ASEAN region?

 The current pandemic makes the world win 5 years in terms of digitalization.
 It is obvious that most legal services will move online the same way that no one would think people would buy clothes online without actually trying them on, or handle bank accounts.
 We are now jumping into the unknown.
 There is no better timing for a big move.
 After all, don’t we say that the world belongs to those who get up early?
-We now have court trials who are conducted by video calls, and lawyers regularly advising their clients without meeting then physically anymore.
+We now have court trials via video calls, and lawyers regularly advise their clients without meeting them physically anymore.

-Traditional law firms will have to rethink their business model if they want to remain competitive, as legal platforms like ours are designed to distribute profits to where they belong: the lawyers who actually do the job.
+Traditional law firms will have to rethink their business model if they want to remain competitive.
+As legal platforms like ours distribute profits to where they belong: the lawyers who actually do the job.
 Unnecessary operating expenses will be taken out.
-Most of the business development will also move online, where the emphasis will be placed on tangible metrics and results rather than on a fancy office.
+Most of the business development will also move online.
+Where the emphasis will be placed on tangible metrics and results rather than on a fancy office.
 This is where Belaws brings its full value.